May 23, 2019

 A new season and a bright outlook

-Today Josh is back on the field, pitching for Metropolitan Community College in Kansas City.
+Today Josh is back on the field, pitching for the University of Central Missouri Mules baseball team.

 "I feel confident in throwing the ball as hard as before," says Josh.
 "I can still feel myself shortening up sometimes, but for the most part, I'm where I used to be.
 Everything is falling into place."